silentstone00/todo_eulerity/README.md

 - ✅ Clean code organization
 - ✅ No warnings or errors

-## 🤝 Contributing

-This is a take-home exercise project, but feedback and suggestions are welcome!

-## 📄 License

-MIT License - feel free to use this code for learning purposes.

 ## 👤 Author

 Built as part of the Eulerity iOS Take-Home Exercise